tautvydasversockas/CSharp_Beginners_Course/README.md

 # C# course for beginners

 This course is designed for people that have no or very little experience with C# language and programming itself.
+Only the most important things are touched in the course in order to get you started with C# as quickly as possible.

 ## Take away